cincheo/jsweet/README.md

 - Examples illustrating the use of various frameworks in Java (jQuery, Underscore, Backbone, AngularJS, Knockout).
 [Go to project](https://github.com/cincheo/jsweet-examples).
 - Examples illustrating the use of the Threejs framework in Java.
 [Go to project](https://github.com/cincheo/jsweet-examples-threejs).
 - Node.js + Socket.IO + AngularJS.
 [Go to project](https://github.com/lgrignon/jsweet-node-example).
+- Some simple examples to get started with React.js.
+[Go to project](https://github.com/cincheo/jsweet-examples-react).

 ## Tooling